Michael-Reefe/Loki.jl/README.md

 By default, simulated annealing is only performed for the line fit during the initial fit of the sum of all spaxels.
 If this option is set to `true`, then simulated annealing will be performed on all of the line fits for the individual spaxels as well.

+`sort_line_components = true`

+This boolean option determines whether to sort line components for lines that are fit with more than one profile.
+If this option is `false`, the components are not sorted, which may lead to 2D parameter maps looking "noisy" because the line profiles end up fitting different components of the line in different spaxels.
+To avoid this, if this option is `true` (which it is by default), after all fitting has been performed, the line components are sorted in decreasing order of their amplitude.
+So the brightest component will always be component 1, and the faintest component will always be the last one.

 `user_mask = []`

 This option allows the user to mask out predefined regions of the spectrum that will be ignored during the fitting process.
 To mask out a region bounded between $\lambda_1 < \lambda < \lambda_2$, add a tuple to the user mask of the format $(\lambda_1, \lambda_2)$.
 For example, `user_mask = [(5.5, 6.0), (10.2, 10.3)]` will mask out the regions between 5.5-6 μm and 10.2-10.3 μm.